BT and Openreach are now legally separate entities, Ofcom has confirmed today.

 Openreach must now operate under a different regulation process from its former parent company BT, with its own employees and board under its new independent identity.
 BT branding has been removed from the company’s assets and 31,000 employees from the BT Group staff have been transferred to work under the new Openreach Ltd.

 Openreach was the infrastructure division of BT Group, and is the company that owns, operates and maintains the majority of the UK's phone and broadband lines.
-The BT Openreach division, introduced in 2005, was formerly responsible for UK’s main telecoms network, which is the network Sky, TalkTalk, Vodafone and other telecoms providers use.
+The BT Openreach division, introduced in 2005, was formerly responsible for UK’s main telecoms network, which is the network Sky Broadband, TalkTalk, Vodafone and other telecoms providers use.

 However, BT’s ownership of Openreach became concerning to Ofcom, who suggested that BT had been seeking to benefit its own business while hindering competitors.
 Complaints were made by rival companies, who suggested that BT had delayed the roll-out of broadband to other operators.

-In 2016, Ocfom ruled that Openreach had failed to consult rival Internet Service Providers ‘sufficiently’ on ‘investment plans that affect them’ in future.
+In 2016, Ofcom ruled that Openreach had failed to consult rival Internet Service Providers ‘sufficiently’ on ‘investment plans that affect them’ in future.
 Other operators wanted BT to replace the aging copper wire network, which cannot currently support nationwide demand.
 In 2017 Ofcom fined BT £42m after discovering the company "misused" a contract allowing it to reduce compensation payments to rival broadband providers for delays in laying new high-speed lines

 MPs also claimed that BT had “significantly under-invested” in the Openreach network.